-REPEATED COURSE & INCOMPLETE (I) COURSE GRADE
+REPEATED COURSE AND INCOMPLETE (I) COURSE GRADE

-An incomplete grade (I) is given by the course faculty when the student is unable to complete course requirements due to serious illness, pregnancy, or emergency.
-Course work must be completed by the start of the next semester but not to exceed 30 calendar days from the end of the previous semester.
+An incomplete grade (I) is given by the course faculty when the student is unable to complete course requirements due to serious illness, pregnancy, personal or declared emergency.
+Course work must be completed by the start of the next term but not to exceed 30 calendar days from the end of the previous term.
 If the course work is not completed within the allotted time frame, the "I" grade automatically becomes an "F".